On the Rouquier dimension of wrapped Fukaya categories and a conjecture of Orlov: Wrapped Fukaya categories

 A \emph{Liouville manifold} is an exact symplectic manifold $(X, \l)$ which is modeled near infinity on the symplectization of a closed contact manifold $(Y, \xi=\op{ker} \l_Y)$.
 More formally, this means that there exists a proper embedding \eq e: (SY, \l_Y) \hookrightarrow (X, \l) \eeq which covers the complement of a compact set and satisfies $e^*\l=\l_Y$.
 Here $(SY, \l_Y)= \{\s \in T^*Y \mid \s|_\xi =0\}$ denotes the symplectization of $(Y, \xi)$, where $\l_Y$ is the (restriction of) the tautological $1$-form on $T^*Y$.
 A Liouville manifold can equivalently be viewed as the result of completing a Liouville domain by gluing on the positive symplectization of its boundary.
 The contact manifold $Y$ is written as $\partial_{\infty} X$ and is called the \emph{ideal contact boundary} of $X.$

-A \emph{Liouville sector} is a Liouville manifold with boundary which is modeled near infinity on the positive symplectization of a contact manifold with convex boundary (see \cite[Def.\ 2.4]{gps1} for the precise definition).
+A \emph{Liouville sector} is a Liouville manifold with boundary whose characteristic foliation on the boundary satisfies a niceness condition which ensures that Floer theory is well-behaved (see \cite[Def.\ 2.4]{gps1} for the precise definition).
 A Liouville manifold is in particular a Liouville sector.
 One example of a Liouville sector which is not a Liouville manifold is the cotangent bundle of a compact manifold with boundary.
 Given a Liouville sector $(X,\l)$, a \emph{stop} is an arbitrary closed subset $\fk{f} \sub (\d_\infty X)^\circ$.
 Such a pair $(X, \fk{f})$ is often called a stopped Liouville sector.

 A Liouville manifold $(X, \l)$ is said to be \emph{Weinstein} if the Liouville vector field $V$ is gradient-like with respect to a proper Morse function $\phi$.
 Note that according to this definition, being Weinstein is a \emph{property} of Liouville manifolds rather than an extra structure.
 A Liouville cobordism is said to be Weinstein if its completion is Weinstein; a Liouville sector is said to be Weinstein if its convex completion \cite[Sec.\ 2.7]{gps1} is Weinstein.
 A \emph{Liouville pair} consists of a pair $(X, A)$ such that $X$ is a Liouville manifold and $A$ (possibly empty) is a Liouville hypersurface embedded inside the ideal contact boundary $\partial_{\infty} X$, i.e. the induced contact form $\lambda_{\partial_{\infty} X}$ from the Liouville $1$--form $\lambda$ restricts to the Liouville $1$--form on $A$.
 The pair $(X, A)$ is called a \emph{Weinstein pair} of both $X$ and $A$ are Weinstein.
 A \emph{deformation} of Liouville manifolds/sectors/cobordisms is a one parameter family of such objects.